amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage -w
 ```

+PLEASE Do NOT refresh the browser window to see node pool scaling progress as this will reset your cloud shell session environment variables.

 You should see that the number of pods is restored to 3 and the application rebalances the cache data as the number of cache servers drops and is then restored to the desired state.

 ## Cache Federation Across OCI Regions